-Dr. Oloff-Lewis is assistant professor of curriculum and instruction in the College of Education.
+Dr. Oloff-Lewis is associate professor of curriculum and instruction in the College of Education.
 She was awarded a PhD in curriculum and instruction with emphasis in mathematics education at the Mary Lou Fulton Institute and Graduate School of Education at Arizona State University in 2009.
 Dr. Oloff-Lewis has worked in the K-12 setting for over 10 years, with an emphasis on middle school mathematics and gifted education.
 Here at Chico State she teaches course on mathematics methods for credential candidates and master's degree courses.

 Dr. Oloff-Lewis is the director of the Residency in Secondary Education (RiSE) at Chico State.
 The Residency in Secondary Education (RiSE) program, part of the PRISMS Project, is an innovative 12-18 month graduate program combining a Master of Arts in Education and teaching credential in one of the following areas: Mathematics (grades 7-12), Sciences (grades 7-12), English (grades 7-12), or Special Education.
 Additionaly, Dr. Oloff-Lewis is the co-PI on for the Robert Noyce Teacher Scholarship Program at Chico State.

 - EDTE 523A - Curriculum Theory and Practice: Math